MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins.md

    Once all parameters have values, the Power Fx formula to invoke the procedure is generated.
 Select **Next**.

 1. The **Review** page shows you the plug-in that will be created in Dataverse, and the external connector action you're connecting to in the formula.
 If everything looks correct, select **Create**.
-1. Once the plug-in is created, you're taken directly to your new plug-in in where you can view the definition and begin testing it:
+1. Once the plug-in is created, you're taken directly to your new plug-in where you can view the definition and begin testing it:
    - On the **plug-in** page, the name of the plug-in you have just created is displayed.
 Select **Next**.
    - A list of all of the inputs that will be sent to the connector and their data types is displayed.
 The Power Fx formula that will be used to invoke the stored procedure is also displayed.
 This is also the screen you'll later use to update the plug-in.
    > [!NOTE]